feiju12138/idea-hex-support/README.md

 | Commit the byte and move to the next cell | Tab |
 | Next / previous difference | F7 / Shift+F7 |

-## Release 2.1.0

-Version `2.1.0` is the consolidated release of Hex Support.
-It includes the complete editable Hex workflow, large-file support, charset-aware text search, operation history, and both side-by-side and unified Hex Diff viewers.
-Hex Diff also includes byte-level alignment and navigation, synchronized scrolling, insert/delete/modify highlighting, and exact-byte **Jump to Source** behavior.

 ## Build

 The project requires JDK 21 and Gradle.
 Build the plugin distribution with: